Edinburgh: 5 - 7th November, 2025.

 Available at: https://epidemiology.sruc.ac.uk/shiny/apps/bitesize-biosecurity/

 This report presents the results from an online survey commissioned by SEFARI on behalf of the Scottish Government to assess the current coverage and capabilities of the Land Use and Natural Capital modelling and tools used and in development by the research community in Scotland.
+The purpose is to map and categorise the modelling capabilities available and understand how this capability can be better used and enhanced.

 Human-induced climate change is driving increasingly severe weather in the UK, threatening the long-term viability of Scotland’s land-based industries.
+To remain resilient and competitive, these sectors must urgently adopt climate adaptation and mitigation strategies, including Nature-based Solutions (NbS), which are central to emerging policy and funding frameworks.

 This is a redacted version of survey outputs where personal details have been removed.
 The response have been provided by individual researchers.
 For GDPR reasons their details are not provided here.